 Our standard of review is governed by the rules relating to summary judgment and statutory interpretation.
 The standard applying to an appeal from summary judgment is well settled:

-"Summary judgment is appropriate when the pleadings, depositions, answers to interrogatories, and admissions on file, together with the affidavits, show that there is no genuine issue as to any material fact and that the moving party is entitled to judgment as a matter of law.
+“Summary judgment is appropriate when the pleadings, depositions, answers to interrogatories, and admissions on file, together with the affidavits, show that there is no genuine issue as to any material fact and that the moving party is entitled to judgment as a matter of law.
 The trial court is required to resolve all facts and inferences which may reasonably be drawn from the evidence in favor of the party against whom the ruling is sought.
 When opposing a motion for summary judgment, an adverse party must come forward with evidence to establish a dispute as to a material fact.
 In order to preclude summary judgment, the facts subject to dispute must be material to the conclusive issues in the case.
-On appeal, we apply the same rules and where we find reasonable minds could differ as to the conclusions drawn from the evidence, summary judgment must be denied."
+On appeal, we apply the same rules and where we find reasonable minds could differ as to the conclusions drawn from the evidence, summary judgment must be denied.”
 Miller v.
 Westport Ins.
-Corp., 288 Kan.
-27, Syl. ¶ 1, ___, 200 P.3d 419 (2009).
+Corp.,288 Kan.
+27 , Syl. ¶ 1,200 P.3d 419 (2009).

 To the extent there is no factual dispute, appellate review of an order granting summary judgment is unlimited.
-Polson v.
-Farmers Ins.
-Co., 288 Kan.
-165, Syl. ¶ 1, ___, 200 P.3d 1266 (2009).

 Remedy of Constructive Trust

-We first consider the Appellants' assertion that this is an equitable in rem action seeking a constructive trust, not a breach of contract action or other action against Albert or his estate.
-The Appellants urge this court to define whether an action to impose a constructive trust is a procedural aid in execution i.e., a remedyor a "free-standing" cause of action.
-Arguing that a request for a constructive trust should be considered a separate claim upon which relief can be granted, the Appellants suggest: "Doris paid nothing for the property she received and is not a bona fide purchaser for value.
-This is all that need be shown."
+We first consider the Appellants’ assertion that this is an equitable in rem action seeking a constructive trust, not a breach of contract action or other action against Albert or his estate.
+The Appellants urge this court to define whether an action to impose a constructive trust is a procedural aid in execution — i.e., a remedy — or a “free-standing” cause of action.
+Arguing that a request for a constructive trust should be considered a separate claim upon which relief can be granted, the Appellants suggest: “Doris paid nothing for the property she received and is not a bona fide purchaser for value.
+This is all that need be shown.”

 In addition, Professor Dobbs refutes the Appellants’ argument that the action is solely an in rem proceeding, explaining:

-"[T]he constructive trust plaintiff who proves his claim by clear and convincing evidence wins an in personam order that requires the defendant to transfer legal rights and title of specific property or intangibles to the plaintiff.
-When the court decides that the defendant is obliged to make restitution, it first declares him to be constructive trustee, then orders him as trustee to make a transfer of the property to the beneficiary of the constructive trust, the plaintiff."
+“[T]he constructive trust plaintiff who proves his claim by clear and convincing evidence wins an in personam, order that requires the defendant to transfer legal rights and tide of specific property or intangibles to the plaintiff.
+When the court decides that the defendant is obliged to make restitution, it first declares him to be constructive trustee, then orders him as trustee to make a transfer of the property to the beneficiary of the constructive trust, the plaintiff.”
 1 Dobbs, Law of Remedies § 4.3(2), pp. 590-91.

 The in personam nature of the action is necessary because legal title may be properly vested in a defendant even though the plaintiff may have an equitable claim on the property.
 “Equity’s theory was that it did not decide title but acted in personam.
 It did not act on title or property but upon the person of the defendant, compelling him to follow good conscience rather than good title.”
 1 Dobbs, Law of Remedies § 4.3(1), p.
 587. There is an in rem component to the remedy, however, because even though the unjust enrichment claim is in personam, the constructive trust remedy is res specific; a constructive trust is essentially a tracing remedy, allowing recovery of the specific asset or assets taken from the plaintiff, any property substituted for it, and any gain in its value.
 1 Dobbs, Law of Remedies § 4.3(1), pp. 588-89.

-The res specific nature of the remedy does not erase the need to establish an equitable basis in the property.
-Rather, it is only "[w]here a person holding title to property is subject to an equitable duty to convey it to another on the ground that he would be unjustly enriched if he were permitted to retain it, a constructive trust arises."
+to convey it to another on the ground that he would be unjusdy enriched if he were permitted to retain it, a constructive trust arises.”
 (Emphasis added.)
 Restatement of Restitution § 160.
-Unjust enrichment arises when (1) a benefit has been conferred upon the defendant, (2) the defendant retains the benefit, and (3) under the circumstances, the defendant's retention of the benefit is unjust.
-In re Estate of Sauder, 283 Kan.
-694, 719, 156 P.3d 1204 (2007).
+Unjust enrichment arises when (1) a benefit has been conferred upon the defendant, (2) the defendant retains the benefit, and (3) under the circumstances, the defendant’s retention of the benefit is unjust.

 Similarly, the fact that the property is in the hands of a third party does not erase the need to establish an equitable duty to return the property.
 The Restatement explains: